studlinnth6233/11-futures-cli/README.md

 # Assignment 11: Futures - CLI variant

-This assignment covers the more advanced multithreading topic _futures_ and _future chaining_.
+This assignment covers the more advanced multithreading topics _futures_ and _future chaining_.
 Futures are a feature of Java 8 and can be compared to the concept of _promises_ in JavaScript.

 The internet contains lots of good articles about `Future<>` and `CompletableFuture<>` in Java.